Siddyboy/food-recipes/overnight-refrigerator-focaccia.md

 If you are using a tea towel, consider securing it with a rubber band to make a more airtight cover.
 If you do not slick the dough with enough oil, you risk the dough drying out and forming a crust over the top layer.
 2. A 230 by 330 pan is good.
+3. 10 g of salt was very salty!
+Try 5 g next time.